AyushiGupta160604/DeliveryApp/README.md

 ## Introduction

-Delivery App is a React Native application designed for seamless product delivery services.
+"DeliveryApp" is a React Native application designed for seamless product delivery services.
 Users can browse products, enter their pin code to calculate delivery options, and make purchases with ease.
 The app features a countdown timer for same-day delivery to enhance user experience.

 ## Features